 - Registration as a APCC requires completion of all of the LPCC education requirements, including all the core content courses and the additional continuing education hours and the two semester-unit university credit psychopharmacology course.
-Those who begin graduate study August 1, 2012 and after will include these continuing education topics and the psychopharmacology course within their degrees.
+Those who began graduate study August 1, 2012 and after will include some of these continuing education topics and the psychopharmacology course within their degrees.
 Licensed out-of-State applicants may be able to remediate some of the courses as an associate.
 See the Out-of-State Requirements for those who apply after January 1, 2016. http://calpcc.org/out-of-state-applicants

 - The 90-day rule: Recent graduates, who apply for an intern registration number within 90 days of the granting of the qualifying degree, can start counting post-degree supervised hours before they receive a registration number from the BBS.
 Under the 90-day rule, interns will have 12 months, from the date of their deficiency letter, to make up deficiencies.
 For those who do not come under the 90-day rule, hours begin to count from the date the BBS issues the intern registration number.

 - The supervised experience must take place in a setting that lawfully and regularly provides mental health counseling or psychotherapy and provides oversight for the PCCI.
 A counselor cannot work in a private practice until registered as an associate.